liqvidjs/plugins/demos/liqvid/codebooth-python/README.md

   liqvid audio convert static/audio.webm
   ```

-2. Set the duration (in milliseconds) in `src/@production/index.tsx` (in future, the recording interface will tell you this, for now look at the audio file).

-3. Make production bundle:
+2. Make production bundle:
   ```bash
   liqvid build
   ```

-4. Generate thumbnail previews:
+3. Generate thumbnail previews:
   ```bash
   liqvid thumbs
   ```

-5. View the production build at http://localhost:3000/dist/.
+4. View the production build at http://localhost:3000/dist/.
 To see how to embed the video in a page, go to http://localhost:3000/dist/parent.html.
 (See Note 2 below).

-6. To deploy to your site, upload the `dist` directory.
+5. To deploy to your site, upload the `dist` directory.

-## Production

 ## Notes